Abstract

 An ad-hoc network is the cooperative engagement of acollection of mobile nodes without the required intervention of any centralizedaccess point or existing infrastructure.
 In th...

-Power-aware routing in mobile ad hoc networks
+Location-aided routing (LAR) in mobile ad hoc networks

 Publication Info